Heart on My Sleeve (Ghostwriter977 song): Music and lyrics

 "Heart on My Sleeve" features AI-generated vocals of Canadian musicians Drake and the Weeknd.
 The song begins with a tag from American record producer Metro Boomin (although he did not create the song) along with a four-note piano loop which repeats throughout the song.
 The song's lyrics references artists like Selena Gomez, Justin Bieber, and 21 Savage.
 Drake and Bieber collaborated on the 2013 song "Right Here" and from January to October 2017, Gomez was in a relationship with The Weeknd, having dated Bieber from 2011 to 2015; Drake has collaborated with 21 Savage on numerous occasions, including the songs "Sneakin'", "Mr. Right Now" (with Metro Boomin), "Knife Talk" (with Project Pat), and the US Billboard Hot 100 number-one "Jimmy Cooks", as well as the collaborative album Her Loss (2022).
 The Weeknd and 21 Savage have collaborated on one song: Metro Boomin's "Creepin'".

-A leaked "extended version" was released featuring more AI vocals from American rappers Future and 21 Savage.